arekmaz/ts-serve/README.md

-# ts-serve
+# ts-erase

+A utility to erase typescript types, single file, no dependencies.

-Serve TypeScript directly to the browser.
+Allows you to serve TypeScript directly to the browser.
 No bundler, no build step, no transpiler — just erase the types and ship it.
 Provided as a bunch of single-file-dependencies composed together.
 No external dependencies - only Node.js version that can run typescript natively is required.